Shane-M-1/scenefolio/README.md

 # SceneFolio

-A full-stack web app built with the TMDB api for movie lovers to track and expand their taste.
+A full-stack web app built with the TMDB API for movie lovers to track and expand their taste.

 ## Tech-stack
 - Node.js